cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 > Figure 1.
 Basic thermal network.

 ![procedure](../figures/A02_calc_procedure.svg)
 > Figure 2.
-Obtaining the system of differential-algebraic equations from a thermal network: a) General framework. b) Temperature differences. c) Flow rates. d) Energy balance.
+Obtaining the system of differential-algebraic equations from a thermal network: a) General framework. b) Temperature differences. c) Flow rates (constitutive laws). d) Energy balance.

 ![T2DAE](../figures/A02_TC2DAE.svg)
 > Figure 3.
 Example of differential-algebraic system of equations for a thermal network: a) Thermal network. b) Matrices and vectors. c) Differencial-algebraic equations (DAE).

-Thermal circuits are a visual representation of constitutive laws and energy balance equations, respectively (Figure 2 c and d).
+Thermal circuits are a visual representation of [constitutive laws](https://en.m.wikipedia.org/wiki/Constitutive_equation) and [energy balance equations](https://en.m.wikipedia.org/wiki/Balance_equation) (Figure 2 c and d, respectively).
 Mathematical models, in the form of differential-algebraic equations, are obtained from the thermal circuits using the methodology presented in Figure 2a.
 An example is provided in Figure 3.

 ## Data structures